Trial begins for border activist who helped migrants | New Country 923

 Trial begins for border activist who helped migrants

 TUCSON, Ariz.
-(AP) — A border activist being tried in a federal court for helping two migrants with water, food and lodging last year only intended “to provide basic human kindness,” his lawyer told jurors Wednesday.
+(AP) — A border activist being tried in a federal court was helping two migrants with water, food and lodging last year and only intended “to provide basic human kindness,” his lawyer told jurors Wednesday.

+But prosecutors say they have evidence that 36-year-old Scott Daniel Warren conspired to harbor the migrants, and that they were not even in distress when they reached a private building used to provide aid to immigrants who just crossed the desert from Mexico into Arizona.

+“This case is not about humanitarian aid,” Walters said.
+“It’s about Scott Warren and his decision to shield two illegal aliens from law enforcement.”

 Scott Daniel Warren was arrested in 2018 when Border Patrol agents found him at a property used to provide aid to immigrants in Ajo, Arizona.

-He’s charged with harboring migrants and conspiring to transport and harbor two Mexican men found with him who were in the U.S. illegally.
+He’s charged with harboring migrants and conspiring to transport and harbor two immigrant men found with him who were in the U.S. illegally.

-Prosecutors have argued that migrants Kristian Perez-Villanueva and Jose Arnaldo Sacaria-Goday were never in any real distress.

 The case is one of several against members of humanitarian aid groups who say their work on the border helping migrants in distress is increasingly under scrutiny.